Lin: What's going on here? Kamaji: Something you wouldn't recognize, it's called love.

 Green Aesop: Subtle hints of it, like Haku's river drying up and being covered by buildings, and the Muck Monster which turns out to be a river spirit coated by garbage.

 Green Eyes: Haku has very beautiful, striking green eyes, especially when compared to the rest of the cast.
-At the same time they are cold and emotionless, until he gets his name back that is.
+At the same time they are cold and emotionless, until he gets his name back.

 The Grotesque: The silent spirit No Face is shunned by everyone else except for Chihiro who treats him with kindness.
 He later begins swallowing up spirits, and only medicine from Chihiro appeases him.